govtmirror/ncsos-deployment/README.md

 ncsos-deployment
 ================

-NcSOS deployment best practices, successes and [issues](https://github.com/rsignell-usgs/ncsos-deployment/issues)
+A place to discuss NcSOS deployment best practices, successes and issues.

+If you are having an issue deploying NcSOS, you can raise an issue on the [issues](https://github.com/rsignell-usgs/ncsos-deployment/issues) page.